le0kar0ub1/BlueSeed/doc/project.md

   * rv64i (standard Instruction Set)
   * compressed (32/64)

-The ELF loader is very basic and does not allow dynamic linkage with shared object, etc...
+The ELF loader is very basic and does not allow dynamic linkage with shared objects, etc...
 Unfortunately GCC needs this to work.

 BlueSeed own a basic runtime debugger.